McStasMcXtrace/McCode/INSTALL-McXtrace-3.x/macOS/README.md

 * Once the app and dependencies have been installed on your harddrive, optionally use the gui to make your McCode the default mcstas/mcxtrace on your machine:
  * mxgui    (python) - Use "File -> Set as default"
- * mxgui.pl (perl)   - Use "Tools -> Set this McCode as sys default"
- * Further menu points in the same place allows to configure the app to run the perl or python UI
+ * Furhter menu points in the same place allows to configure the app to run the perl or python UI

 * If you need support for NeXus output, please follow the instructions at https://github.com/McStasMcXtrace/McCode/wiki/Install-the-NeXus-data-format
-* In case of issues installing / using this app bundle, please contact mcstas-users@mcstas.org
+* In case of issues installing / using this app bundle, please contact mcxtrace-users@mcxtrace.org